Explore our evidence-based methodology and literature surveillance process

 DynaMed topics are developed to meet the information needs of clinicians and provide guidance to support effective and timely clinical decision-making.
 As a result, Topic and Section Editors in active clinical practice play an integral role in the topic development process and are listed on each topic they review.

 The typical Topic/Section Editor is a physician who is active in academic and clinical practice and is board-certified in the appropriate specialty or devotes a portion of time caring for patients with the clinical entity in questions.
 Other experts (such as pharmacists) may be appropriate for selected topics to support a multidisciplinary approach to meeting the needs of clinicians.
 The Topic/Section Editor provides an initial clinical framework to guide the editorial team and then reviews the topic once it is developed to ensure that it is comprehensive, clinically relevant, and based on the best available evidence.

 Prior to review by the Topic/Section Editor, the editorial team applies DynaMed’s evidence-based methodology to develop the topic, from performing a comprehensive literature search to integrating the best available evidence into the clinical framework.
 The content is reviewed for accuracy and application of critical appraisal by an editor as well as clinical relevance and usability at the point-of-care by a physician editor.

 The final steps in the topic development process consist of an independent review by an EBM expert and review by the Deputy Editor.
 The EBM expert evaluates the Overview and Recommendations for adherence to sound recommendations and consistency.

-DynaMed’s living reviews are updated regularly as new evidence is identified through the SLS program.
-In addition, topics undergo regular updating and review by the editorial team, Topic/Section Editors, and EBM experts.
-This ensures that DynaMed content keeps pace with the ever-growing evidence ecosystem and evolving standards of care.
+DynaMed’s living topics are updated regularly as new evidence is identified through the SLS process.
+In addition, topics undergo updating and review by the editorial team.
+This process includes performing subject area-specific targeted queries across the over 5,000 journals indexed in PubMed.
+This ensures that DynaMed includes the most current evidence for use at the point of care